sourcegraph/careers/job-descriptions/product-manager.md

 Why this role is special:

 - Our product has [extremely high engagement](https://engineeringblog.yelp.com/2019/11/winning-the-hackathon-with-sourcegraph.html) relative to most products (especially enterprise products).
 We get enormous amounts of user feedback from our unusually thoughtful user base.
-- Our developers use the product, so they care deeply about product matters.
-You won't be fighting apathy.

 Our [public roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit) shows the product priorities for each engineering team and we use [OKRs](https://about.sourcegraph.com/company/okrs) to communicate company goals for each quarter.

-## Responsibilities
+### Responsibilities

 You will:

 - Own an area of the product, and create and drive its product roadmap.
-- Collaborate with engineers and designers to ideate, plan, and build the solutions to customer problems.
+- Collaborate with engineers and designers to brainstorm, plan, and build the solutions to customer problems.
 - Gather customer feedback to validate priorities, improve documentation, and define product requirements.
 - Be transparent in your internal and external communication.
 Sourcegraph is open source, and most discussion occurs in public, or in channels where you communicate directly with our customers.
 - Be a passionate advocate for a delightful user experience.